nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## FAQ

-**Q1**: How do I delete tags from my players?<br>
-**A1**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

-**Q2**: Why does the `delete` and `edit` command for players require case-sensitive full name of the player?<br>
+**Q1**: Why does the `delete` and `edit` command for players require case-sensitive full name?<br>
-**A2**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

-**Q3**: How do I transfer my data to another Computer?<br>
-**A3**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A1**: Considering that these commands has side effects on the existing player data and is irreversible, we have decided that case-sensitive full name for these commands is necessary.
+This is useful as it can serve as a reminder to the user which player he/she is editing or deleting.
+Furthermore, it may not necessarily slow down the user as generally, human beings tend to remember names easily as opposed to the index of the player in the application.

 --------------------------------------------------------------------------------------------------------------------